 Psychologist Linda Carli and her team find that an increased number of women in a particular field improves the perceived similarity between women and scientists but even numbers of men and women don’t necessarily lead to the same effect.

 “Common cultural stereotypes about women, men, and scientists lead people to see women as incompatible with science.
 Men are especially prone to this bias, but everyone shares it.
 This may result in prejudice (a dislike of female scientists compared with men) and discrimination against them.”

 Today I attended an event on how women are the future of science, co-hosted by the Australian Academy of Science at the National Press Club of Australia.
-It was a truly excellent discussion and historic: the Press Club hosts hundreds of talks every year – but only a minority of women have been invited as speakers.
+It was a truly excellent discussion and historic: the Press Club hosts hundreds of talks every year – but only a small number of women have been invited as speakers.
 Even more sobering is the fact that women make up less than one percent of the scientists who’ve been invited to address this national media forum.
-Deputy Vice Chancellor (Research and Innovation) of the University of South Australia Professor Tanya Monro talked about how difficult her early career was because she took time to have children and she had to “bootstrap” funding for her first research centre.
-She was the first woman professor ever hired in the Physics department at one of Australia’s oldest universities since the University of Adelaide was established in the 1880s.

 TODAY: check out this awesome Collection about Women in STEM by creator Zuleyka Zevallos: https://goo.gl/n14AtW

 This article was originally published in The Conversation